lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/2_Setup_GCP_client_tools.md

  <img src="https://github.com/lynnlangit/gcp-for-bioinformatics/raw/master/images/colabs.png" width="460" align="right">

 3.  **Google Colabs** - [link to site](https://colab.research.google.com) example shown to the right:
 This service is also called GCP Colaboratory.
 Colabs was originally a project at Google Research.
     - Colabs features ZERO INSTALL, Jupyter-style notebooks
+        - Notebooks can be run for FREE on GCP Cloud Infrastructure
+        - resources (CPUs, Memory, etc...) are constrained by GCP
-    - Colabs includes many samples for connecting to key GCP services
+    - Colabs includes many samples for connecting to key GCP services such as these:
         - GCS storage, BigQuery, Machine Learning w/TensorFlow and other services)
-        - hosted for free on GCP Cloud Infrastructure
-        - resources (CPUs, Memory, etc...) are constrained by GCP
         - you can add GPU or TPU (specialized processors) to your Jupyter notebook computation
     - NOTE: It is also possible to connect to GCP service with standard [Jupyter notebooks](https://jupyter.org/).
-    - These notebooks can be run remotely (on GCP) or installed on your local machine
+    - These notebooks can be run remotely (on GCP) or downloaded and run on your local machine w/Jupyter installed

 ---